British Market Research Bureau: UK music charts

 Prior to 1969, there was no universally accepted record chart in the UK.
 Instead, various newspapers and magazines such as New Musical Express, Melody Maker, Disc and Record Retailer compiled their own charts (the BBC used aggregated results of charts from the four aforementioned papers to compile their Pick of the Pops chart).
-Throughout the 1960s there was talk of a standardised, official chart due to the differences between all the charts (for example, New Musical Express and Disc accepted advance order figures when compiling; and Record Retailer and Melody Maker only used over-the-counter sales).
+These charts were also based on surveys of selected record shops.
+Throughout the 1960s there was talk of a standardised, official chart due to the differences between all the charts (for example, New Musical Express and Disc accepted advance order figures when compiling; and Record Retailer and Melody Maker only used store returns gathered by telephone).

 Record Retailer were particularly vocal in calling for a new chart due to the lack in standing of their own chart, and the BBC too wanted to resolve the chart problem.
 So, in 1968, the two parties commissioned the BMRB to compile an industry singles and albums chart.
 In August that year, BMRB associate director Peter Menneer presented to the BBC and Record Retailer how the Bureau would compile weekly singles and albums charts record dealers based on over-the-counter sales figures provided by a panel of record dealers.
 By October 1968, it was announced that all the major record labels, apart from EMI, and a number of independent labels also backed the project.

 Beginning on 15 February 1969, the BMRB compiled its first chart, based on postal returns from 250 record shops with a sampling cost of approximately £52,000.
 By the early 1970s, the BMRB charts had become established, though it had issues with the sales data being accurate and also receiving on time.
 With the general acceptance of the charts as the main charts, they became more targeted by chart hyping, and there were numerous reports on this, including a World in Action documentary exposé in 1980, that also showed bribery and corruption within the industry.

 In May 1982, it was announced the from the beginning of January 1983, compilation of the charts would be handed over to Gallup, who in order to reduce chart hyping and errors would replace the manual compilation system of the BMRB with a more accurate computerised system.